 -XX:+ParallelRefProcEnabled which enables us to use the multiple cores more effectively.

-Tuning young-generation GC further based on Company C:
+Tuning young-generation GC further based on Instance C:

-Back to GCViewer we go, to see what's time consuming with the GC for company C.
+Back to GCViewer we go, to see what's time consuming with the GC for Instance C.

 That's good, because most of the time is just sweeping out the trash (evacuation pause).
 But the 1.8 second pause looks odd.
 Let's look at the raw GC log for the longest pause: